I am no longer contactable on firstname.lastname@example.org – if you wish to contact me, please do so via email@example.com.

 My research intersects with digital cultural heritage, museum and archival studies, museum collections management and the internet, social media and meme cultures.
 I am interested in action-focused, collaborative and autoethnographic research methodologies and exploring the use of humour in academic form.

-I have a BA in History from Swansea University and an MA Museum Studies from the University of Leicester.
-I spent the best part of a decade working in the museum sector in a range of roles including the following:
+Before joining the University of Leeds I spent the best part of a decade working in the museum sector in a range of roles including the following:

 - Collections Information and Systems Manager at the Victoria and Albert Museum